AidanDai/generator-large-fe/generators/page/templates/javascripts/README.md

-# some page of some module javascripts
+# javascripts of <%= pageName %> page in <%= moduleName %> module

-- adaptation index page controllers mainly, only support this page query data
+- adaptation controllers mainly, only support this page query data; must return a Promise instance